Gygrfynhvfcddeft/Eaglercraft-Server-Paper/README.md

 First, you need to create a GitHub Codespaces
-To make one click on the big green button that says **<>Code** Click on the tab below the button right next to local that says "Codespaces" Then click on **Create codespace on main**
+To make one click on the big green button that says **<>Code** Click on the tab below the button, right next to local, that says "Codespaces" Then click on **Create codespace on main**
 Once you have loaded in the codespace then type this into the terminal:
 ```bash